bluedenim/log4j-s3-search/README.md

     *  `production,webserver`
     *  `qa,database`

-A sample snippet from `log4j.properties` to publish whenever 2500 events are collected:
+A sample snippet from a sample `log4j2.xml` to publish whenever 2500 events are collected:
 ```
 <Configuration status="INFO">
   <Appenders>